clivehoward/DataDashboardDev/README.md

 # Data Dashboard

 This solution was released as Discovered Insights and ran for a couple of years as a live subscription service.
-Subscribers were able to access data gathered from a variety of quantitative studies, visualised as charts from which they could gain insight into topics of interest.
+Subscribers were able to access data gathered from a variety of quantitative studies, visualised as charts with tabular data from which they could gain insight into topics of interest.
 The data could be custom queried and charts could be exported for use in documents.

+I created this while working for Creative Intellect Consulting.
+It was my idea to realise greater value from the data we collected through various studies, and to give clients greater flexibility over access and use of data for their own internal purposes.

 Here are some screenshots of the Data Dashboard: